FreeSlave/libxdg-basedir/README.md

-# XDG-basedir
+# libxdg-basedir

-[xdg-basedir](https://github.com/devnev/libxdg-basedir) is an implementation of the XDG Base Directory specifications.
+[libxdg-basedir](https://github.com/devnev/libxdg-basedir) is an implementation of the XDG Base Directory specifications.
 This repository provides D binding to this library.

 ## Usage